 “Choose your battles, love!
-He’s obviously not worth our attention!” she retorted.
+He’s obviously not worth our attention,” she retorted.

-I scowled up at her.
-“Well, I’m sorry.
-It wasn’t supposed to be a line to chat him up.
+Seeking reconciliation, I pouted at her.
+“I’m sorry.
 I honestly thought I’d seen him before.
-And the worst part is that I still reckon I have.”
+Worst part is that I still think I have.”

 “Yeah, you know, now that you mention it, maybe he does look a bit familiar,” she stated and faced me again with a puzzled expression.